 The objective of this project is to develop and assess two functional genetic components that will then be brought together to demonstrate the proof-of-concept of this genetic biocontrol technology.
 The findings will be compiled into a whitepaper to further stimulate future directions and discussions on genetic technology development for invasive species control.

-This project receives funding from the Australian Government Department of Agriculture, Water and Environment.
+This project receives funding from the Australian Government Department of Agriculture, Water and the Environment.